-Case 3: An economic operator obliged to fill in the Intrastat declaration for both flows (arrivals and dispatches) shall report for Intrastat both goods dispatched/arrived as returned and goods dispatched/arrived for being replaced.
+Case 3: An economic operator obliged to fill in the Intrastat declaration for both flows (intra-EU imports and exports) shall report for Intrastat both goods dispatched/arrived as returned and goods dispatched / arrived for being replaced.

 In case 3, if the return is accompanied by a cancellation invoice or credit note then fiscal data are different than Intrastat data.
 But if the return is not accompanied by a cancellation invoice or a credit note but the goods are re-invoiced then fiscal and Intrastat data can be equal.